edumco/jenkins-examples/docs/classic-docker/readme.md

 ## Steps

-- Execute the steps of the classic instalation or reuse your installation.
+- Execute the steps of the classic installation or reuse your installation.

 - Install Docker 🐋